 If you’re serious about selling, there’s another important question to ask – is your business actually ready to be sold?
 Making your business sale-ready is an awful lot more than just being profitable – it needs to be predictable for the buyer as well.

 What does that mean to you?
-Well, if you’re looking to sell, there are things you can do to make your business easier to transition and more valuable to sell.
+Well, if you’re looking to sell, there are things you can do to make your business easier to transition and more valuable to sell—such as making a comprehensive succession plan in detail if you have family members that are interested to continue your legacy.

 How to prepare for the sale of your business